Shermjj/youtube-dl-echo360-firefox/README.md

  * [How to install Youtube Dl Firefox Addon](#how-to-install-youtube-dl-firefox-addon)
  * [How to use this addon](#how-to-use-this-addon)

-## What Youtube Dl Firefox Addon does
+## What Youtube-DL Firefox Addon does

-This is a firefox addon to which downloads youtube videos using [youtube-dl](https://github.com/rg3/youtube-dl).
+This is a firefox addon to which downloads youtube videos/any videos supported by youtube-dl using [youtube-dl](https://github.com/rg3/youtube-dl).

 Now with echo360 support.

 You can configure youtube-dl to download only audio, or convert into any desired format after installing, or even download full youtube playlists.
 These options are controlled via youtube-dl's own [configuration](https://github.com/ytdl-org/youtube-dl#configuration)